-Is your spouse entitled to Alimony?
-Under what circumstances would a court award Alimony?
-Isn’t Alimony just for wives?
+Who pays alimony?
+Under what circumstances would a court award alimony?
+Isn’t alimony just for wives?
 Lisa Angel, a Board Certified Family Law Specialist, discusses the answer to all of your Alimony questions.

 Click here to access our Alimony Recapture Calculator.